Queer archaeology: Gender archaeology

 Gender archaeology appears as a reaction to the previous approach and focuses on offering information on gender, without other political connotations.
 Also, sometimes, this is disconnected from the initial feminist approach, offering more freedom when making interpretations.

-Gender and feminist archeology are sometimes used synonymously, reversed in their meanings, or studied together.
+Gender and feminist archaeology are sometimes used synonymously, reversed in their meanings, or studied together.
 This means that the difference between the two is, many times, not defined and conditioned by the opinion of each archaeologist.

 Transgender archaeology

 Transgender archaeology falls in the Queer Archaeology umbrella but largely focuses on challenging dominate views of binary sex, gender, and expression in the past.
 It highlights intersectionality rather than gender and sex binaries.
+Intersectionality is a concept that releases the hold that gender, race, and class hold over individuals and groups.
+The idea is to be able to live a life where one doesnt need to worry about their race, gender, or class especially in circumstances that would typically have links to oppression or privilege.

+Transgender Priestesses can be conclusively traced back to the late Paleolithic Era in not earlier.
+This shows that transgender priestesses were not simply a reaction to feminine leadership and admiration but a choice made to be true to ones self.
+Not only was being transgender one of the oldest European customs but it even appears to be seen as ones religious duty to have some form of gender transgression in some regions of ancient Europe confirming that not only do transgender people exist but they have existed as long as the first stone tools (2.5 - 3.3 million years ago).

+Around 1473 BCE in ancient Egypt, Hatshepsut adopted both male and female honorific titles while also combining male titles with feminine grammar.
+They had also had I’mages commissioned of themself in which they combined both genders.
+Hatshepsut claimed themself the son of the highest god in order to be able to crown themself pharaoh though having been the queen regent for many years.

 Queer archaeology

 Queer archaeology arose thanks to the appearance of queer theories and as a criticism of the two previous ones, in their use of gender / sex equality, the non-contemplation of different cultures, ethnicities and social classes, and their Eurocentric vision.
+It critiques original anthropological approaches to sex and gender identity and allows interdisciplinary approaches to history and archaeology, which grows a more diverse and accurate understanding of the past.
 It also defends that the great variety of social identities and the questioning of concepts such as family or family unit must be considered.
+One example of this lens in practice is the former site of Green Gate at Greenham Common Women's Peace Camp.
+The 19 year-long protest dedicated to the removal of American cruise missiles stored on UK soil illustrates the struggle of grassroots activism, with the site standing as a symbol of resistance.